 - Tara merged this with Biker Babe in 2011 where her dominatrix gear was like a sexy version of a motorcycle outfit - but she also was pushed as a cougar.

-- SiN: In the original game, the Big Bad Elexis Sinclaire, a rich and powerful mad scientist, wore a red latex leotard with a weird midriff window, thigh-high high-heeled boots and a choker.
+- SiN: In the original game, the Big Bad Elexis Sinclaire, a rich and powerful mad scientist, wears a red latex leotard with a weird midriff window, thigh-high high-heeled boots and a choker.

 - Battletoads: The Big Bad Dark Queen wears a black leather leotard, thigh-high high-heeled boots, opera gloves, and a cape.